 The Jewish Federation’s Teen Leadership Incentive Grants provide support for teens attending conferences through an eligible youth movement which fosters Jewish identity and leadership.
 Each participant may receive up to $150 for a program which is two nights or less, or up to $300 for a program that is three nights or longer.
 A participant may receive only one grant per cycle.
 Eligible programs are listed below.

-Due to COVID-19, many planned programs for 2020-21 have been postponed or cancelled.
-The Jewish Federation is working closely with local youth movements to stay up-to-date about planned in-person gatherings for the spring and summer of 2021.
+Due to COVID-19, many planned programs have been postponed or cancelled.
+The Jewish Federation is working closely with local youth movements to stay up-to-date about planned in-person gatherings.

-Teen Leadership Incentive Grants will be awarded to in-person gatherings (when safe) as well as virtual gatherings for the spring and summer of 2021.
+Teen Leadership Incentive Grants will be awarded to in-person gatherings (when safe).
 Grants for virtual gatherings will be awarded on a case-by-case basis, so please reach out to your local youth director to find out if the program qualifies.

 WHO IS ELIGIBLE?

 Any teen residing in one of the five counties of the greater Philadelphia area (Philadelphia, Bucks, Chester, Delaware, Montgomery) who is participating in a leadership experience with one of the following organizations: BBYO, CTeens, NCSY, NFTY, Tzofim, and USY.

 - Liberty Region Tournies Convention

 - International Leadership Training Conference (ILTC)